phuang1024/pianoray/docs/kernels/midi.rst

     - ``file``: Path to MIDI file to parse.
     - ``fps``: Frames per second of video.
     - ``capture``: List of message types to return.
+    - ``attrs``: List of message attributes to include (see output).
+      If an attr is absent, no exception is raised.
+The attr is omitted from the output.

 Output
 ------